harmony-one/x/progress/theo-fandrich.md

 2024-02-08 Thu:

-2024-02-07 Wed:
+2024-02-07 Wed: Work on

 2024-02-06 Tue: *Identify key ecosystem projects to publicize, compile and present forkeable projects for harmony ecoystem.

-2024-02-05 Mon: *Identify key ecosystem projects to publicize, compile and present forkeable projects for harmony ecoystem.
+2024-02-05 Mon: Identify

 ---

 2024-02-03 Sat: Highlight critical ecosystem initiatives for publicity, and assemble a catalog of projects that can be forked within the Harmony ecosystem.

-2024-02-02 Fri: Pinpoint significant projects within the ecosystem to promote, and gather a collection of forkable projects for the Harmony ecosystem to showcase.
+2024-02-02 Fri: Work on Gnosis Safe clone and removing functionalities for minimal design.

 2024-02-01 Thu: Identify key ecosystem projects to publicize, compile and present forkeable projects for harmony ecoystem.